You Don't Need More Insight. You Need to Breathe.

 Do One Thing at a Time

-I had a conversation with that patient about her mornings.
+I asked that patient about her mornings.
 She woke up and immediately checked her phone.
-While reading emails, she was mentally rehearsing the day’s meetings.
-While brushing her teeth, she was worrying about a conversation she needed to have with her sister.
-While driving to work, she was composing responses to emails she hadn’t yet received.
-She was living six hours in the future before she’d finished her coffee.
+While brushing her teeth, she was rehearsing the day’s meetings.
+While driving to work, she was composing responses to emails she hadn’t received yet.
+Six hours into the future before she’d finished her coffee.

 “Tomorrow morning,” I told her, “brush your teeth.
 That’s it.
-Just brush your teeth.
-Don’t plan anything.
-Don’t rehearse anything.
 Feel the brush.
 Taste the toothpaste.
 Be a person brushing their teeth.”
 She laughed.
 Then she realized I wasn’t joking.

 One thing at a time.
 Not as a productivity hack.
 As a way of being alive.
 As a radical rejection of the anxious mind’s demand that you be everywhere at once, solving every future problem before it arrives.
 Happiness, or whatever word you want to use for the absence of suffering, is not a result of circumstances.
 It’s a choice of focus.
 The only focus that reliably produces peace is this one, right here, right now.